 A key aspect of outstanding leadership is fostering a culture of trust and employee autonomy.
 Because technology promotes open communication channels between supervisors and employees, it facilitates trust without the need for micromanagement.
 Additionally, technology improves communication between divisions, making it easier to think long-term and holistically about department-wide needs.
 Public works software also makes it easier to maintain appropriate staffing levels without causing employee burnout.

 Recruiting and retaining government employees is another modern local government challenge.
 Public sector organizations can overcome this challenge as part of their municipal public works strategy by providing clear paths toward promotions and advancement.
 DPW software helps make this possible by efficiently assigning work-related tasks that help employees learn new skills.

-By providing employees with opportunities for growth and advancement, you encourage longevity within the organization.
+By providing employees with opportunities for growth and advancement, you encourage longevity within the organization and create new job opportunities for all members of the community, especially disabled community-members who may seek work from home options .
 Talented employees know they’re valued, and management knows who they can turn to take on leadership roles within the organization.